GKAT Events – Summer Term 2019

 April 8-9, 2019, Heidelberg Center for American Studies

 Conference "NATO at 70: Trust and Mistrust among Allies"

-Conveners: Florian Böller (HCA) and Sebastian Harnisch (Institute for Political Science)
+Conveners: Florian Böller (HCA) and Wilfried Mausbach (HCA)

 Donald Trump’s “America First” policy, the (re-)emergence of China from a regional to a global power, and Russia’s renewed assertiveness are indications for the instability of a multipolar order and the shifting patterns of global authority.
 When authority, defined as the legitimate claim for leadership pertaining to a global order, becomes contested, both smaller states and major powers need to adapt their foreign policies.
 They may forge new alliances or discard old responsibilities and reject leadership themselves.
 That way, changes in global authority also transform foreign policy choices.